-Burst pipes can be a nightmare.
+Burst pipes can be a nightmare and with Storm Emma on the way they are a major concern for many homeowners.
 Should you meet this experience it is important that you act fast in order to minimise damage.
-Here are some AA Home Insurance tips to follow if you get a burst pipe in your home.
+To help you deal with the issue, out AA Home Insurance have put together some tips to follow if you get a burst pipe in your home.